DWLAW/MangaList/README.md

 # Overview
 Welcome to MangaList, your go-to app for tracking and organizing your manga reading journey!
-Whether you're a seasoned manga enthusiast or just starting out, MangaList makes it easy to manage your collection, discover new titles, and connect with fellow fans.
+Whether you're a seasoned manga enthusiast or just starting out, MangaList makes it easy to manage your collection.

 ## Features
 Create posts about the manga in your collection and easily log the manga you own, are currently reading